Radon, cosine and sine transforms on Grassmannian manifolds: Introduction

 where $d_\eta \xi$ is certain probability measure on the set $\{\xi\in G_{n, r}: \xi\subset \eta\}$ invariant with respect to the group of $\bbK$-unitary transformations of $\eta$.
 The definition of the sine and cosine functions is given in Definition 3.1.
 Now the Grassmannian manifold $G_{n,r}$ is a compact Riemannian symmetric space $G_{n, r}=G/K$, and the space $C^\infty(G_{n,r})$ is decomposed under $G$ into irreducible subspaces by the Cartan-Helgason theorem.
 The operators $\mathcal R$, $\mathcal C$ and $\mathcal S$ are $G$-invariant and hence they act on the irreducible subspaces as scalars, which can also be interpreted as the spectral symbols of the transforms.
 The spectral symbol of the Radon transform has been found earlier in \cite{Grinberg-grs} by integral computations using explicit formulas for highest weight vectors.
 In the present paper we shall find the spectral symbols of the cosine and sine transforms and a characterization of their images.
-We shall use the spherical transform on root systems instead of explicit formulas for highest weight vectors as in \cite{Grinberg-grs}.
-The same technique can also be used to derive some of the results of Grinberg \cite{Grinberg-grs}.
-Our work generalizes the recent results of \cite{Alesker-Berns} on cosine transform where the case $\mathbb K=\mathbb R$ and $2\nu=1$ is considered.
-As application we find further the unitary structure of the Stein's complementary series of the group $GL(2r, \mathbb K)$ realizing on the Grassmannian $G_{2r, r}$.
-We give below a more precise description of our results.
+We prove (see Theorem 5.4)